Cray-HPE/docs-csm/install/collecting_bmc_mac_addresses.md

     ec:eb:b8:3d:89:41    1        dynamic                   1/1/42
     ```

-1. Ensure the management NCNs are present in the ncn_metadata.csv file.
+1. Ensure the management NCNs are present in the `ncn_metadata.csv` file.

-   The output from the previous `show mac address-table` command will display information for all management NCNs that do not have an external connection for their BMC, such as ncn-m001.
+   The output from the previous `show mac address-table` command will display information for all management NCNs that do not have an external connection for their BMC, such as `ncn-m001`.

-   All of the management NCNs should be present in the ncn_metadata.csv file.
+   All of the management NCNs should be present in the `ncn_metadata.csv` file.

-   Fill in the Bootstrap MAC, Bond0 MAC0, and Bond0 MAC1 columns with a placeholder value, such as `de:ad:be:ef:00:00`,
+   Fill in the `Bootstrap MAC`, `Bond0 MAC0`, and `Bond0 MAC1` columns with a placeholder value, such as `de:ad:be:ef:00:00`,
    as a marker that the correct value is not in this file yet.

    **IMPORTANT:** Mind the index for each group of nodes (3, 2, 1.... ; not 1, 2, 3).
-If storage nodes are ncn-s001 x3000c0s7b0n0, ncn-s002 x3000c0s8b0n0, ncn-s003 x3000c0s9b0n0, then their portion of the file would be ordered x3000c0s9b0n0, x3000c0s8b0n0, x3000c0s7b0n0.
+If storage nodes are `ncn-s001 x3000c0s7b0n0`, `ncn-s002 x3000c0s8b0n0`, `ncn-s003 x3000c0s9b0n0`, then their portion of the file would be ordered `x3000c0s9b0n0`, `x3000c0s8b0n0`, `x3000c0s7b0n0`.

    ```
    Xname,Role,Subrole,BMC MAC,Bootstrap MAC,Bond0 MAC0,Bond0 MAC1